-Apart from difference in nutrients content, all nutrients viz., N, P and K uptakes were found significant in both grain and stover due to different dates of sowing treatments (Table 3).
+Apart from difference in nutrients content, all nutrients viz., N, P and K uptakes were found significant in both grain and stover due to different dates of sowing treatments (Tables 3).
 In all these cases (grain and stover content and uptake), treatment D_2 (5 February sowing) showed superiority over rest of the sowing date treatments viz., D_1 and D_3 .
-This increase in content and uptake by grain and stover might be due to increased yield of grain and stover under treatment D_2 .
+This increase in content and uptake by grain and stover under treatment D_2 .
 Similar results were also observed by Andhale et al. (2007a).